 Cloudinary’s image management allows you to file upload, along with other files like PDFs, directly from your users’ browsers or mobile applications.
 While most modern image formats are fairly safe, nothing is guaranteed, and the various other file formats that users use to upload and share may be infected with malicious code.
 We want to ensure that you and your users are safe so that there’s no chance of malware creeping into uploaded files.
 With Cloudinary’s Metascan add-on, you can detect and prevent advanced known and unknown malware and threats by scanning and sanitizing your users’ uploaded files.

-Brought to you by OPSWAT, Metascan is fully integrated into Cloudinary’s image management and manipulation service.
+Brought to you by OPSWAT, Metascan is fully integrated into Cloudinary’s image management and transformation service.
 While uploading images to the cloud using Cloudinary’s upload API, you can set the

 moderation upload API parameter to